Master in Wine Culture, Communication & Management

 The beauty of experiential and innovative teaching methods used at UNISG and the three study trips allow the students to discover the most significant terroirs of our country.

-The university fee for the Master in Italian Wine Culture is €16,500
+The university fee for the Master in Wine Culture, Communication & Management is €16,500

 The fee includes:

 - all academic activities, including conferences, tastings, and seminars

 - all study trip expenses as programmed, including travel, food and lodging

 - participation in all UNISG and Slow Food events as included in the Master program